StereoSpike: Depth Learning with a Spiking Neural Network: Method

 \subsection{Training Procedure}

-Learning of parameter values in our model was done using surrogate gradient learning \cite{SGlearning}, as implemented in Spikingjelly Python library \cite{SpikingJelly}.
-We used $\arctan$ surrogate function for all IF spiking neurons.
+Parameter values in our model were learnt using the method of the surrogate gradient \cite{SGlearning}, as implemented in Spikingjelly Python library \cite{SpikingJelly}.

-Because our network is feed-forward and only processes one step for inference, we trained it with regular back-propagation, not Back-Propagation Through Time (BPTT) and on the shuffled dataset.
-We adopted the following procedure: 1) initialize all potentials (including output) to zero, 2) forward pass a sample or a batch of them, 3) calculate loss and back-propagate it, 4) update the weights and 5) start again with a new sample.
+Because our network is feed-forward and only processes one step for inference, we trained it on the shuffled dataset with regular back-propagation, not Back-Propagation Through Time (BPTT).

-As explained in subsection \ref{event representation}, the input tensor consisted in $n=5$ frames of 50 ms concatenated along channel dimension.
+To avoid overfitting, we used random horizontal flip and another technique that we call \emph{time mirror}.
+Conceptually simple, it applies to sequential DVS data and consists in feeding the frames and label in anti-chronological order.
+Because event polarities indirectly carry temporal information, it is needed to switch both ON and OFF channels in spike frames.
+To our knowledge, such a technique is new.
+We present it in Figure \ref{fig:time_mirror} for the general case where the duration between two ground-truth is cut into $N>1$ histograms.

 We used Adam optimizer \cite{Kingma2015AdamAM} with $\beta_{1}=0.9$ and $\beta_{2}=0.999$.
-We trained the network for 30 epochs with an initial learning rate set to $2.10^{-4}$ and divided by 10 at epoch 8.
-Batch size was set to 1 and we did not use any weight decay.
+We trained the network for 30 epochs with an initial learning rate set to $2.10^{-4}$ and divided by 10 at epochs 10, 25 and 40.
+From preliminary tests, we concluded that the optimal batch size was 1.
+Similarly, we found that weight decays did not improve performances and thus did not use it.
+The whole training process took 7 hours on average on a single Nvidia Titan V with 12 GiB VRAM capacity, with an actual memory consumption of around 2.5 GiB.